oybekabdulazizov/pianoroll-frontend-challenge/README.md

 npm run dev
 ```

-Then, open localhost:3000 in your browser and see the demo and go through the code as you wish.
+Then, open localhost:3000 in your browser, check the demo, and go through the code as you wish.

-Alternatively, you can just go to this link and it will have [the published demo](https://pianoroll-frontend-challenge.vercel.app/).

 ## Contact